arlier/apana/README.md

 - rawdata: the binary file from DAQ
 - analysis: codes and intermedia results

+## the results root file
+For each PMT, a root files contains the AP information will be generated.

 ## others
-The datataking details are recorded in the file  `DataTakingNotes.md`

-An previous version of analysis program(from ChenYu) is put in anabak.
+The datataking details are recorded in the file  `DataTakingNotes.md` An previous version of analysis program(from ChenYu) is put in anabak.